Nel-S/tree-cracker/README.md

 (Google Colab) !nvcc main.cu -o "main" -O3
 ```
 Depending on your input data, the compilation may take almost a full minute or even longer.
-If you receive an error akin to `Stack size for entry function '_Z11biomeFilterv' cannot be statically determined`, do not worry.
+The compilation may print a warning akin to `Stack size for entry function '_Z11biomeFilterv' cannot be statically determined`: do not worry if this happens.
+(Cubiomes, which this program uses a port of to filter biomes, generates internal "layers" for Beta 1.8&ndash;1.17 recursively, which means the compiler cannot statically calculate in advance exactly how many layers there are.)
-6. Run the compiled program:
+7. Run the compiled program:
 ```bash
 (Linux)         .\main
 (Windows)       .\main.exe